Sockeye vs King Salmon: A Complete Comparison

 Nutritional value sources 1 2

-According to the above table, sockeye and king salmon have similar nutritional value, making it extremely difficult to answer, which is healthier, sockeye or king salmon?
+According to the above table, sockeye and king salmon have similar nutritional value.

 It’s hard to discount sockeye, as it’s no slouch itself.
 Sockeye contains less calories, saturated fat and cholesterol, although it’s due to its less omega-3s.
 Sockeye contains more B6, riboflavin, B5, niacin, magnesium and phosphorus.